shikijs/shiki/docs/packages/twoslash.md

 This is the default renderer that aligns with the output of [`shiki-twoslash`](https://shikijs.github.io/twoslash/).

-You might need to reference `shiki-twoslash`'s CSS to make them look good.
+You might need to reference `shiki-twoslash`'s CSS to make it look good.
 [Here](https://github.com/antfu/shikiji/blob/main/packages/shikiji-twoslash/style-classic.css) we also copied the CSS from `shiki-twoslash` but it might need some cleanup.

 ### `rendererRich`

 [Source code](https://github.com/antfu/shikiji/blob/main/packages/shikiji-twoslash/src/renderer-rich.ts)

 This renderer provides a more explicit class name that is always prefixed with `twoslash-` for better scoping.
-In addition, it runs syntax highlighting on the hover information as well.
+In addition, it runs syntax highlighting on the hover information.

 ```ts twoslash
 import { rendererRich, transformerTwoSlash } from 'shikiji-twoslash'